MOBI BOOT CAMP CORP. logoLearning Buddy

 Box Plots (geom_boxplot)

-Perfect for comparing the distribution of a continuous variable across different categories:
+Perfect for comparing the distribution (median, quartiles, and range) of a continuous variable across different categorical levels:

 # Highway mileage distribution by car class